unflores/dot-files/README.md

-VIM dotfiles
+dotfiles
 ============
-These are my personal .vim and .vimrc files.
-Free for use, etc etc etc.
+These are my personal .dot-files files.
+The point is that you can easily define what you want and then easily pull and install them wherever you go.
+The installation assumes installation in the home directory of the current user

 Installation
 ------------
-Simply: `rake install`
+cd ~/
+git clone git@github.com:unflores/dot-files.git
+./install